Nogabet/Nogabet.github.io/_posts/2023-07-15-first-post.md

 categories: misc
 ---

-It's been a while since I feel like creating a blog website for myself.
-I have made several attempts before, but none of those attempts are satisfactory.
-Thankfully, by taking advantage of jekyll and minima theme, I successfully made myself a usable blog post website and I'm happy with it so far.
+It's been a while since I felt like creating a blog website for myself.
+I've made several attempts before, but none of them were satisfactory.
+Fortunately, by leveraging Jekyll and the Minima theme, I have successfully built a functional blog post website, and I'm quite pleased with it so far.